marvinick/to_do_mysql/README.md

 #To Do Exercise
 #####To Do using Silex

-####By Jason Bethel and Annie Hoogendoorn
+####By Jason Bethel and Mike Chastain

 ##Description

-To Do exercise using silex.
+To Do exercise using silex and mysql

 ##Setup